arangodb/docs/3.6/architecture-deployment-modes-cluster-sharding.md

 capacity.

 There are two main ways of scaling a database system: _Vertical_ and _horizontal_ scaling.
-Vertical scaling that involves using larger servers.
+Vertical scaling scaling means to upgrade to better server hardware (faster CPU, more RAM / disk).
+This can be a cost effective way of scaling,.
 This can be a cost effective way of scaling, because administration is easy and performance charateristics do not change much.
 Reasoning about the behaviour of a single machine is also a lot easier than having multiple machines.
 However at a certain point larger machines are either not available anymore or the cost becomes prohibitive.

+Horizontal scaling is about increasing the number of servers.
+Servers typically beeing based on commodity hardware, which is readily available from many different Cloud providers.
-Horizontal scaling involves using many servers, typically based on commodity hardware.
-The capability of a single machine may not be high, over combined the computing power of these machines can be arbitrarily large.
+The capability of each single machine may not be high, but the combined the computing power of these machines can be arbitrarily large.
 Adding more machines on-demand is also typically easier and more cost-effective than pre-provisioning a single large machine.
-Increased complexity in infrastructure can be managed using modern containerization and cluster orchestrations tools like [kubernetes](deployment-kubernetes.html).
+Increased complexity in infrastructure can be managed using modern containerization and cluster orchestrations tools like [Kubernetes](deployment-kubernetes.html).

 ![Cluster Sharding](images/cluster_sharding.jpg)

 To achieve this ArangoDB splits your dataset into so called _shards_.
 The number of shards is something you may choose according to your needs.
 Proper sharding is essential to achieve optimal performance.
 From the outside th process of splitting the data and assembling it again is fully transparent and as such we achieve the goals of what other systems call "master-master replication".

-In an ArangoDB Cluster you talk to any _Coordinator_ and whenever you read or write data it will automatically figure out where the data is stored (read) or to be stored (write).
-The information about the _shards_ is shared across the _Coordinators_ using the _Agency_.
+An application may talk to any _Coordinator_  and it will automatically figure out where the data is currently stored (read-case) or is to be stored (write-case).
+The information about the _shards_ is shared across all _Coordinators_ using the _Agency_.

 _Shards_ are configured per _collection_ so multiple _shards_ of data form the _collection_ as a whole.
 To determine in which _shard_ the data is to be stored ArangoDB performs a hash across the values.
-By default this hash is being created from the document __key_.
+By default this hash is being created from the `_key` document attribute.

-Every shard is a local collection on any db server, that houses such a shard as depicted above for our example with 5 shards and 3 replicas.
+Every shard is a local collection on any _DBServer_, that houses such a shard as depicted above for our example with 5 shards and 3 replicas.
 Here, every leading shard S1 through S5 is followed each by 2 replicas R1 through R5.
-The collection creation mechanism on ArangoDB coordinators tries to best distribute the shards of a collection among the db servers.
+The collection creation mechanism on ArangoDB _Coordinators_ tries to best distribute the shards of a collection among the _DBServers_.
 This seems to suggest, that one shards the data in 5 parts, to make best use of all our machines.
-For sake of reason-ability, we further choose a 3 as replication factor as it is a reasonable compromise between performance and data safety.
-This means, that the collection creation ideally distributes 15 shards, 5 of which are leaders to each 2 replica.
+We further choose a replication factor of 3 as it is a reasonable compromise between performance and data safety.
+This means, that the collection creation ideally distributes 15 shards, 5 of which are leaders to each 2 replicas.
 This in turn implies, that a complete pristine replication would involve 10 shards which need to catch up with their leaders.

 Shard Keys
 ----------

-ArangoDB uses the specified _shard keys_ to determine in which shard a given document is stored.
+ArangoDB uses the specified _shard key_ attributes to determine in which shard a given document is to be stored.
 Choosing the right shard key can have significant impact on your performance can reduce network traffic and increase performance.

 ![Hash Sharding](images/cluster_sharding_hash.jpg)

-ArangoDB uses consistent hashing to compute the target shard from the given values (as specified via 'shardKeys').
+ArangoDB uses consistent hashing to compute the target shard from the given values (as specified via by the `shardKeys` collection property).
 The ideal set of shard keys allows ArangoDB to distribute documents evenly across your shards and your _DBServers_.
 By default ArangoDB uses the `_key` field as a shard key.
 For a custom shard key you should consider a few different properties:

-### Cardinality

-The cardinality of a set is the number of distinct values that it contains.
+- **Cardinality**: The cardinality of a set is the number of distinct values that it contains.
 A shard key with only _N_ distinct values can not be hashed onto more than _N_ shards.
 Consider using multiple shard keys, if one of your values has a low cardinality.

-### Frequency

-Consider how often a given shard key value may appear in your data.
+- **Frequency**: Consider how often a given shard key value may appear in your data.
 Having a lot of documents with identical shard keys will lead to unevenly distributed data.

-This means that this shard could become a bottleneck in your cluster, since shards are not divisible at this time this can reduce the effectiveness of horizontal scaling.
+This means that a single shard could become a bottleneck in your cluster.
+The effectiveness of horizontal scaling is reduced if most documents end up in a single shard.
+Shards are not divisible at this time, so paying attention to the size of shards is important.

 Consider both frequency and cardinality when picking a shard key, if necessary consider picking multiple shard keys.